mspronesti/baylib/README.md

 * cmake-based deployment

 ## Install Dependencies
-Under Linux or MacOS, you can use the provided script [install_dependencies.sh](scripts/install_dependencies.sh) as follows
+Under Linux, you can use
+the provided script [install_dependencies.sh](scripts/install_dependencies.sh) as follows
 ```bash
  cd scripts/